PsyTeachR/mcs-conv/docs/appendix-0.md

 sample2 <- full_dat %>%
   filter(sample == 2)

-dat_list <- list(sample1 = sample1, sample2 = sample2)
+dat_list <- list(sample1 = as.data.frame(sample1),
+                 sample2 = as.data.frame(sample2))
 ```

-This is somewhat convoluted but the key takeaway is that if you want to use `cocor` to compare correlations, you need to ensure your data is in a list oject and that may require the above transformation.
+This is somewhat convoluted but the key takeaway is that if you want to use `cocor` to compare correlations, you need to ensure your data is in a list object and that may require the above transformation.

 ## Compare two correlations based on two independent groups